-As science improved, stock production increased and management evolved, fishing operators and communities have started to successfully adapt to a range of changing conditions.
+As science improved, stock production increased and management evolved.
+Fishing operators and communities have started to successfully adapt to a range of changing conditions.
 New markets have been developed, helping to sustain more commercial fisheries and increased recreational opportunities.
 White and brown shrimp now compete with Maryland crab cakes in popularity and the grouper sandwich has now become a tourist draw in New Jersey.
 But the successful evolution of commercial and recreational fisheries was only possible because of changes in management approaches.
-When effective, such changes provided for a full and flexible balanced use of available stocks leading to a more diverse array of marketable species along the coast.
-Management approaches evolve to provide for a full and flexible balanced use of available fish stocks that provides a more diverse array of marketable species along the coast.
-Without changes to management, extensive opportunities and economic benefits for the commercial and recreational fisheries may not be realized.
+When effective, such changes provided for a full and flexible balanced use of available stocks, leading to a more diverse array of marketable species along the coast.
+Without changes to management, extensive opportunities and economic benefits for the commercial and recreational fisheries may not have been realized and there would have been greater impacts to fishing communities and fishing as a way of life